km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit4/writeup.md.md

-Optional: reset command: resets your terminal and makes it neat
+Optional: **reset command**: resets your terminal and makes it neat